 The Charleston School of Law’s first-year curriculum and required upper-level courses provide students with a broad and varied foundation in the substantive law and in the skills essential to effective legal practice.
 Building from this foundation, students with a particular interest in one of the practice areas listed below may wish to consider selecting a number of elective and skills courses listed in the corresponding suggested course track.
 Within each course track, courses are divided into the following categories:

 Core Courses: These required and elective courses provide students with a basic foundation for the track.
 Students with a strong interest in this area of practice might consider taking all or most of these courses.
 Students who are sampling a track might take one or more of the courses to begin.
-The School of Law usually offers these courses at least once each year, either both in the day and in the evening or at a time accessible to both day and evening students.
+The School of Law usually offers these courses at least once each year.

 Other Key Electives: These elective courses build more specialized knowledge in the area of the track.
 Students with a strong interest in this practice area may consider taking some of these courses.
-The School of Law attempts to offer these courses at least once each year, at a time accessible to both day and evening students.
+The School of Law attempts to offer these courses at least once each year.

 Skills Courses: These elective skills courses develop professional competences that are particularly relevant to this track.
 Students with a strong interest in this practice area should consider taking some of these courses.
-The School of Law attempts to offer these courses at least once a year in either the day or evening.
+The School of Law attempts to offer these courses at least once a year.

 Related and Advanced Courses: These elective courses are related to the track or more specialized courses in the track.
 They may be courses from a related track or may provide policy background or perspective.
 These courses may not be offered on a regular basis.